 One of the biggest and most obvious benefits of wrestling is physical fitness.
 Wrestling is one of the most physically demanding sports in the world.
 It is no secret that wrestlers are in very good shape.
 Wrestling will help you to become stronger as well as help your balance and cardiovascular system.

-For example, wrestlers who transition into Brazilian jiu-jitsu will typically advance much faster than someone without a grappling background.
 This is because so many skills you learn in folkstyle wrestling transition into BJJ very easily.
 This also explains why so many mixed martial artists come from a wrestling background.

 What Is The Best Age For Kids To Start Folkstyle Wrestling?

 This is a question I have put a fair bit of thought into.
 Not just with wrestling but with sports in general.
 There seems to be a whole lot of debate in the wrestling community on what the best age for kids to start wrestling is.
-Many people will claim that 4-5 years old is the best age to start.
-Many others will also claim that is it a bad idea to start kids before 8 years old and the best time to start is closer to 10.

-Some of the greatest wrestling coaches in the world will give you different answers.
-I think much of it has to do with the maturity level and competitiveness of your kids.
 If they seem to naturally like to go outside and wrestle with their friends it is likely a sign that they are probably ready to learn some level of skill in wrestling.

-On the other hand, if your child seems to be more on the shy side and is not naturally aggressive, then they are likely not quite ready.
 It can be tempting to try and force your kid to be more competitive and aggressive by forcing them into wrestling but this strategy rarely seems to work.

 Folkstyle Wrestling Should Be Fun

 If you want your kids to wrestle the best thing you can do is try to get them to enjoy wrestling.
 If you do choose to start them off young I think it is best not to take it too seriously.
-It should be more playful and fun than serious and competitive.
-If you come from a wrestling background yourself, it might be best for you to personally teach them a few things when they are young.

 Is Folkstyle Wrestling Safe?

 Depending on the data you read it is honestly hard to rank the injury rate of wrestling to other sports.
 The reason for this is due to what exactly consists of an injury.
-It seems that many of the risks related to folkstyle wrestling have to do with hygiene and other factors.
-If the wrestling mats are not properly cleaned there is a risk of certain infections such as ringworm.

 Much of this can be avoided with proper hygiene.
 Another common risk is what is known as cauliflower ear.
 However, this too can likely be avoided with the proper headgear.
-This is why wrestlers should always wear headgear.
-That said like with many sports, serious injuries are always a possibility.

 Concussions can occur as well as broken limbs and I’m sure even more serious injuries on rare occasions.
 So there is a risk when taking part in physical sports such as wrestling.
-That said, these things happen in many other sports as well such as football and even soccer.
+That said, these things also happen in many other sports as well such as football and even soccer.

 Another safety concern has to due to weight cutting.
 Often wrestlers will try and cut weight to make lower weight classes.
 However, with growing kids, or anyone for that matter this is not a good idea.
-There are certainly risks to cutting weight and it should be avoided.
-If you are concerned about this you should talk to your kids about the risks involved with cutting weight.

 What Kind Of Gear Do You Need For Folkstyle Wrestling?

 To get started in folkstyle wrestling you will need some clothing and gear.
 You don’t have to go out and buy the most expensive gear possible.
-That said, there is certainly some start-up cost when starting out in folkstyle wrestling.
-I will go over some of the very basics you will need.

 Wrestling Bag

 Well to start it all off, you are going to need something to lug all of your wrestling gear around in.
-When it comes to wrestling bags you want to choose something that is big enough to carry all of your gear.
-In addition, it needs to be a bag that is good for traveling with as well.
-This is due to the fact that you will likely need to do some traveling if you are looking to compete.
+When it comes to wrestling bags you want to choose something big enough to carry all of your gear.

 A great example would be the Adidas Wrestling Gear Bag.
 Honestly, there are a ton of great options to choose from.
 Just make sure it is big enough and is easy to travel with.
 You should easily be able to find one for less than $50.